-Before my mid 20s, I only used it at the beach, which was basically never because going to the beach is my idea of torture (I know, I’m a weirdo).
+Before my mid 20s, I only used it at the beach (read: never.
+Going to the beach is my idea of hell – I know, weirdo).

 The few times I was dragged there, I would begrudgingly put sunscreen on, and then leave the bottle lying wherever.
 In the car, on the sand under the scorching sun, on my bed… Who cared?

-Well, I should have.
-The way we store our sunscreens matter.
+Well, I wish I did care.
+The way you store sunscreen matters.
 Do it wrong, and it loses all its effectiveness.
-The worst part is that we often don’t realise there’s something wrong with it until we get a bad sunburn.
+The worst part is that you often don’t realise there’s something wrong with it until you get a bad sunburn.
 Ouch!

 - Direct sunlight

 All these things degrade and weaken sunscreen until it becomes completely useless.
-So, that rules out most of our fave places:
+So, that rules out most of your fave storage places:

 Where Not To Store Sunscreen:

-I used to keep all my skincare products in the bathroom, because it is just SO convenient.
-But, it’s also really bad for all our lotions and potions, sunscreen included.
+I used to keep all my skincare products in the bathroom, because it’s SO convenient.
+Too bad it’s deadly for all your lotions and potions (sunscreen included).

-It is convenient to store our sunscreen in the car, isn’t it?
+It’s convenient to store your sunscreen in the car, isn’t it?
 That way, you have it with you everywhere you go.
 But, if it’s a hot day and you park your car under direct sunlight, you’re pretty much storing your sunscreen into an oven.